Inside the Crypto World's Biggest Scandals - Coindoo

 Coinone Margin Trading

-But it was later found out that the reason for rolling out this feature was because most of the executives of the firm made use of margin trading to wager with Bitcoin on the platform.
+But it was later found out that the reason for rolling out this feature was that most of the executives of the firm made use of margin trading to wager with Bitcoin on the platform.

 India’s Involvement in Bitcoin Scam